vplesko/libwfc/README.md

 GUI lets you watch WFC as it runs and you can pause/unpause it.
 You can also erase parts of the generated image and force WFC to generate them anew.

 ![Example of erasing parts of image and generating again.](misc/erase.gif)

+## Contributing

+For the time being, this is a single-person project, so please do not send pull requests.

+If you find bugs or have suggestions, create an issue to let me know.

 ## Credits